AirTracked/docs/docs/source/android-app.rst

 Retrofit is a type-safe HTTP client used to retrieve, update, and delete the data from web services.

+The advantages

+-- Simple and intuitive API: Retrofit provides a clean and straightforward API for defining and executing HTTP requests -- Support for multiple protocols: It can work with different HTTP protocols -- Easy to work with

+**Why retrofit**

+Retrofit is the only thing that is very flexible and also fast compared to the others.
+It offers many functions that are very easy to use.
+Many also consider it the preferred solution

+**Example**

 One just need to provide the URL and then one can get the data from the API.